christophertbrown/iRep/README.md

 # iRep.py and bPTR.py

-These scripts are provided for peer-review of the manuscript:
+These scripts are described in:

-“In situ replication rates for uncultivated bacteria in natural microbial communities” - Christopher T. Brown, Matthew R. Olm, Brian C. Thomas, Jillian F. Banfield
+“In situ replication rates for uncultivated bacteria in microbial communities” - Christopher T. Brown, Matthew R. Olm, Brian C. Thomas, Jillian F. Banfield

-All materials will be made publicly available upon acceptance.

 Scripts require python2.7 and the following packages: lmfit